 Rainfall naturally supresses dust release; >0.2mm of rainfall a day considered sufficient to suppress dust.

-A wind rose for Heathrow meteorological station (5-year average 2018, 2019, 2020, 2022 & 2023), located approximately 11km south of the Site is presented in Error!
-Reference source not found.2.
+A wind rose for Heathrow meteorological station (5-year average 2018, 2019, 2020, 2022 & 2023), located approximately 11km south of the Site is presented in Figure 2.
 The wind rose shows winds from the southwest are most frequent.
 Therefore, locations to the northeast of the facility are most likely to be impacted by potential dust emissions.